 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have prepared the Company financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and .
+Under that law, the Directors have prepared the Company financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+Additionally, the Financial Conduct Authority's Disclosure Guidance and Transparency Rules require the Directors to prepare the Company financial statements in accordance with international financial reporting standards adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union.
 Under Company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
 In preparing the financial statements, the Directors are required to:

-- · select suitable accounting policies and then apply them consistently - state whether applicable international accounting standards in conformity with the requirements of the Companies Act 2006 have been followed for the Group financial statements and applicable international accounting standards in conformity with the requirements of the Companies Act 2006 have been followed for the Company financial statements, subject to any material departures disclosed and explained in the financial statements - make judgements and accounting estimates that are reasonable and prudent - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business
+- select suitable accounting policies and then apply them consistently - state whether for the Company, UK-adopted international accounting standards in conformity with the requirements of the Companies Act 2006 have been followed, subject to any material departures disclosed and explained in the financial statements - make judgements and accounting estimates that are reasonable and prudent - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and Company will continue in business